Ben-Bobo/react-fantasy-survivor/README.md

 A real-time fantasy league tracker for watching **Survivor Season 50** with the family.
 Everyone drafts a team of contestants, points are scored each episode based on in-game events, and the leaderboard updates live for everyone to see.

-No spreadsheets.
-No group texts arguing about the rules.
-Just standings.

 ---

 ## Features